How Much Protein Do I Need?

 So where does that leave you?

-If you don’t have any special circumstance, I would typically recommend falling in around the 30% range.
-If you’re not a numbers person, this will usually mean protein with each meal around the size and thickness of the palm of your hand and some protein with your snacks.
+If you don’t have any special circumstance, I would typically recommend falling in around the 30-35% range.
+If you’re not a numbers person, this will usually mean protein with each meal just over the size and thickness of the palm of your hand and some protein with your snacks.
 The benefit of this is that your blood sugar will be more stable, you’ll have less sugar in your system (carbohydrates all break down to sugar, even the good ones) and your energy is likely to be better and more even.
 If you are a numbers person I recommend tracking your food in MyFitnessPal.com.
 I have posted a tutorial on how to use it with ease here on YouTube.

 But, you must keep in mind the quality of the protein you’re eating as well.